teklynk/twitch_chat_nes/README.md

 ### Notes:

 - Not all NES roms will work.
 Some have graphical and/or audio issues and/or a very slow frame rate.
-Test your own ROMs first.
+Test your own ROMs first to see how well they work in a browser.
-- Sometimes TMI.js fails to connect to Twitch.
+- Sometimes TMI.js fails to connect to Twitch chat.
 In which case, you will need to refresh your browser source until it successfully connects.
 - Not all games play the same way.
 Sometimes the chat commands interact with the game differently.
 Such as "!a" may actually start the game.
 Just remember how it was playing an NES game for the first time and trying to figure out if you have to press Start, Select, A, B... games controls are not consistent.
+- There is no way to collect stats or high scores from the game/rom.
+I do not think this will ever be possible.
+Twitch chat is simply playing an NES game and no more than that.
+- There is no way to save a game or load a game save.
+This may be something to consider if you are planning to have an epic 24hr "Twitch Plays" stream.
+If you need to restart the browser source or OBS while streaming, then the game will reset.